 Hi there.
 My name is Stephanie Chavez and I am so glad you are here.
 This blog is my home away from home, so welcome!
 Relax, kick back, put your feet up and hang out a while.
 I’ll let you in on a few secrets about me.

-I’m a Californian native, with a Mexican upbringing, now living in Central Valley.
-I’m married with two children and hold a Bachelors Degree in Child & Adolescent Development.
-My favorite part about being a ChAD major is working with infants.
-They just melt my heart.
-Like my Mom, I am the kind of person who loves to experiment in the kitchen.
-You know, the kind that cooks without measuring and usually says things like, “I think I’ll throw in a little bit of this, and a little bit of that.”
-“Oh, and let’s see how this tastes!”
+Cooking has always been my escape, my joy, the only hobby that I can completely get lost in.
+I used to love watching my Tias cook.
+Like them and my Mom, I am the kind of person who loves to experiment in the kitchen.
+You know, the kind that cooks without measuring and usually says things like, “I think I’ll throw in a little bit of this, and a little bit of that,” and “Oh, let’s see how this tastes!”

 There were many times in which my recipe experiments turned out perfect, like my Banana Oatmeal Muffins!
 Those were a total experiment gone right.
 Other times, some of my experiments came out not so perfect.

 You should read the story about my failed Mexican Rice.
 That one will give you a good laugh!